 The Cultural Model

-In addition to the guiding principal of working "in a good way," the following concepts reflect the change processes built into the foundation of the strategy:
+In addition to the guiding principle of working "in a good way," the following concepts reflect the change processes built into the foundation of the Indigenous Strategy:

 Represents ”the ceremonial leader or holy person.”
 The symbol reflects that our transformation is a progressive and evolutionary journey, guided by Traditional Knowledge Keepers, and validated through ceremony.

 Represents human beings seeking change and renewal.
 In a ceremonial context, this symbol reflects the process of renewal through ceremonial reflection, leading to self-actualization.
 The symbol is applied to the university as a living entity.

 An open teepee canvas with the symbol of the Morning Star represents the shared, ethical space for dialogue — an equitable place that is inclusive, respectful and exploratory; a safe place to share ideas that help guide and shape the process of renewal and transformation.